 Our website and social accounts offer a chance for me to earn both passive and active affiliate income.

 I earn passive income, meaning I do the work once and continue to get paid from it with no other work needed, through this blog.
 As the disclaimer at the top of every post states, when you click certain links in posts, I get a commission for including it.

 This is a super easy, albeit not super lucrative, way to earn money.
 When I purchase things for the bus, people inevitably ask where I got them.
 When I mention them in my social media posts or on this blog, I can include an affiliate link and get a kickback for the recommendation.
 It’s easy because it’s something I already use and love and would recommend – the difference is I can now get a small kickback for recommending it.
 For instance, someone asks me about a decor item in this photo, and I can send them to our Amazon page, which offers a shoppable photo they can click on and see at no cost to them while earning a small amount for our journey.

-We also have a few affiliate partners we work with, like Jackery, that pay us each month to post and show how we use their products.
+We also have a few affiliate partners we work with that pay us each month to post and show how we use their products.
 This is another easy way for us to have a little side hustle.
 We use the products all the time, so it’s a simple matter to pull out the camera when we do and show our followers!
 We use products that make our lives easier and get paid to do it – another win/win.

 MAKING MONEY WHILE TRAVELING FULL-TIME

 Obviously, this isn’t an all-inclusive post, but it’s meant to explain that making money while traveling full-time isn’t just possible, it can be easier than you think.
 Especially if you’ve first downsized your monthly budget!